hoanguyen-agilityio/practice-react/practice-two/README.md

   - User can search for products
   - User can view the products added to the cart and the amount to pay after clicking on the cart
   - User can click the checkout button to go to the Cart page to complete the ordering process
+  - User can add items to the cart on the home page after entering the correct email and password
+  - User can see header
+  - User can see banner
+  - User can see slider
+  - User can see footer
 - Login page
   - User is able to see the Login Form
   - User is able to see error message when enter blank or wrong user’s name, user’s password
-  - User can add items to the cart on the home page after entering the correct email and password
   - User can switch to the registration page after clicking the link if they do not have an account
 - Sign up page
   - User is able to see the Sign up Form